ME-Catalyst/sensingcam-ming-starter/docs/OPERATIONS.md

 | Security Officer | security@example.com | PagerDuty rotation `Security-OnCall`. |

 Update contacts after staffing changes and ensure on-call schedules cover maintenance windows.

+---

+## Known Gaps (Aligns with Roadmap)

+- Grafana and Node-RED currently expose HTTP endpoints only.
+Introduce a reverse proxy with TLS and SSO during Phase 2.
+- No default dashboards ship with the repo.
+Create and version-control JSON exports under `grafana/provisioning/` as part of the Phase 1 exit criteria.
+- Health-check automation exists as `scripts/verify_stack.sh` but is not yet wired into cron/CI.
+Schedule it and connect alerts before production rollout.